MartinDavis3/Resume/README.md

 My Professional Resume.

-Includes is a brief portfolio section.
+Includes a brief portfolio section.

-Links are also provided to some of my projects.
+Links are also provided to some of my front-end projects.